 Using long-tail keywords in the content can also be helpful for any website’s SEO.

 #7 Optimizing Website Loading Speed

-Search engines like Google hate websites that takes a lot of time to load.
+Search engines like Google hate websites that take a lot of time to load.

-Therefore, by improving the loading speed of your website, your website gets more traffic from the search engines as well as highly rate of retention from the visitors.
+Therefore, by improving the loading speed of your website, your website gets more traffic from search engines as well as a high rate of retention from visitors.